 Surrey Hills Area

 Great for a walk after the pub!
 The photo below is taken at Friday Street, 100 Yards from the pub.
 Indeed, whatever the season, there are some very picturesque walks in the area.
 Also, an interesting fact, Friday Street is the title of a song by Paul Weller.

 Its lake is a hammer pond, traditionally used in the iron making industry before the industrial revolution.
 These hammer ponds were used from the medieval age until the early 19th century.
 So there you go, every day is a school day, as my father says!

 For more on the Surrey Hills click on the picture below.
-It has other pubs, a driving route and also some of the sights to see in the Surrey hills
+It has some other pubs, a driving route and also some of the sights to see in the Surrey hills

 Disclaimer: In short, some of the links on this site are affiliate links.
 These means that if you click on the link and buy the item, I receive a small commission at no extra cost to you.
 The money helps go towards the upkeep of the site – so it’s a win-win for both of us!
 Any videos used on this site if not my own, are, of course, used within Youtube’s sharing guidelines…